Statement of Administrative Practices for the Special Import Measures Act

 (i) Time Limits on the Investigation

 If the Tribunal determines that the evidence does not disclose a reasonable indication of injury, the CBSA will terminate its investigation.
-Where the Tribunal has made a preliminary determination of injury, the CBSA's investigation will continue and a preliminary decision as to whether the goods are in fact dumped or subsidized must be made within 90 days of initiation.
-The investigation will be terminated within this time frame if dumping or subsidizing is not found.
+Where the Tribunal has made a preliminary determination of injury, the CBSA's investigation will continue and a decision will be made to terminate the investigation or make a preliminary determination of dumping or subsidizing within 90 days of initiation.

 In the case of perishable agricultural or horticultural goods, the President will make the preliminary decision as expeditiously as possible after receipt of the Tribunal's preliminary injury decision, generally within 65 days of initiation.